sizeofvoid/libopeninput/doc/user/device-configuration-via-udev.rst

 user in a local hwdb file.
 This property designates the touchpad on a Lenovo x220 with a touchpad firmware version 8.1.
 When this firmware version is installed, the touchpad is imprecise.
-The touchpad device does not send continuos x/y axis position updates, a behavior also observed on its successor model, the Lenovo x230 which has the same firmware version.
+The touchpad device does not send continuous x/y axis position updates, a behavior also observed on its successor model, the Lenovo x230 which has the same firmware version.
 If the above property is set, libinput adjusts its behavior to better suit this particular model.